Arfs6/alx-system_engineering-devops/0x00-shell_basics/README.md

 the my_first_directory  file creates a directory in /tmp/. the 8-firstdelete file delete's the betty file in /tmp/my_first_directory. the 9-firstdirdeletion                                                                                                       file delete's the my_first_directory in /tmp.
+The 10-back file changes the directory to the last directory the 11-lists lists the file in the current directory, parent directory and /boot